Switzerland Innovation

 Johanna Gapany, Member of the Council of States, Vice President of the Foundation Board

-Dr. Christian Brönnimann, innovAARE AG
+Dr. Christian Brönnimann, President of the Board of Directors innovAARE Ltd

 Peter Brunner, Department of Technology and Computer Science, Bern University of Applied Sciences